Dyspareunia or Painful Intercourse

 Physiological Causes:

-Inflammation or Infection: Conditions such as vulvar vestibulitis (inflammation of the vulvar opening), yeast infections, urinary tract infections (UTIs), and sexually transmitted infections (STIs) can result in soreness, dryness, and irritation, which can cause pain during sexual intercourse.
+- Inflammation or infection can cause pain during sex.
+Conditions like vulvar vestibulitis, yeast infections, urinary tract infections (UTIs), and sexually transmitted infections (STIs) can lead to soreness, dryness, and irritation.

 Psychological Causes:

-Depression: The presence of a depressed mood and reduced energy commonly associated with depression can harm both sexual desire and arousal, hence influencing one's overall sexual experience.
+- Depression: The presence of a depressed mood and reduced energy commonly associated with depression can have an adverse effect on both sexual desire and arousal, hence influencing one's overall sexual experience.

 Diagnosis of Dyspareunia